belbo9/belbo9.github.io/_pages/ucl_rover.md

 <h2 style="text-align: center; margin-bottom: 0.2em; border: none; text-decoration: none;">Science Cache</h2>

 <p style="margin-top: 30px; font-size: 14px;">
-During my time working on the Science Cache, I helped design and build a subsystem capable of extracting, weighing, and analysing chemical samples of regolith and soil.
-The system used an auger drill to reach a depth of 30 cm and incorporated a load cell to measure sample weight with 0.1 g accuracy.
-We also integrated an Adafruit spectroscopy sensor to collect detailed soil data.
-To achieve precise movement and positioning, we designed a double lead-screw gantry system.
-Our design successfully met three key European Rover Challenge regulations, demonstrating both accuracy and reliability in performing designated scientific tasks.
+During my time as the Science Cache subsystem lead, I designed and built a mechanism capable of extracting, weighing, and analysing regolith and soil samples within a team of 2.
+The system used an auger drill capable of reaching depths of up to 30 cm, and incorporated a load cell that provided sample mass measurements with 0.1 g accuracy.
+We also integrated an Adafruit spectroscopy sensor to capture detailed chemical and mineral data from the extracted samples.
+To ensure precise movement and alignment during drilling and sampling, we developed a double lead-screw gantry system, which provided stable and repeatable positioning across the full operating range.
+Our final design met three key European Rover Challenge regulations, demonstrating its accuracy, reliability, and suitability for scientific field tasks.
+The subsystem consists of an outer and inner frame: the outer frame mounts to the rover via an onboard C-Beam, while the inner frame houses the auger drill, the load-cell container, and the spectroscopy sensor.
+Images of the subsystem design—both as a standalone unit and integrated onto the rover—can be seen below.
 </p>

 <div style="display: flex; gap: 20px; justify-content: center; align-items: flex-start; flex-wrap: wrap;">